 Joining a Real Meeting

 If you got a link to the meeting in an email, calendar appointment or on a website, you just need to click on that, or copy and paste it into your browser.
 You’ll get a prompt asking if you want to open Zoom, agree to do so.
 You’ll get a prompt asking if you want to use computer audio, agree to do so.
 You’ll be placed in the meeting.

 If the host has enabled a waiting room, you’ll get a message that says “Please wait, the meeting host will let you in soon.”

 Sometimes, instead of a link, someone will give you a Meeting ID and maybe a password.
 If so, then go to https://zoom.us.
 Click on “join a meeting”.
 (Or open your app, and choose “join a meeting.”)
 It will ask you to type in the meeting ID.

 Once you join the meeting, you can confidently use all the basic skills you learned in your test meeting.

 Once you’ve mastered these basic skills, you can learn more about how to use Zoom, by checking out the articles in my Zoom Guide.
 Here’s just a few to get you started.

-- Becoming a more skilled Zoom participant (gallery view vs. speaker view, changing your name, communicating reactions and chatting)
+- Becoming a more skilled Zoom participant (changing how you see people – gallery view vs. speaker view, changing your name, updating your app)

-- Looking and Sounding Good (finding a better signal so your calls don’t freeze, making sure you look OK, and that you can be heard)
+- Looking and Sounding Good on Zoom: finding a better internet signal so your calls don’t freeze, ways to improve your audio and video quality

-- Hosting a Meeting (starting a meeting, inviting people, scheduling a meeting, muting, recording, and the basics of sharing screens)
+- Hosting a Meeting (starting a meeting, inviting people, scheduling a meeting, security, muting, recording, the basics of sharing screens)